Coming Out Simulator 2014: Gameplay

-Coming Out Simulator is an interactive fiction title.
+Coming Out Simulator is an interactive fiction.
 Text is presented to players through an interface mimicking the design of a mobile phone, with speech bubbles superimposed on the top of the screen.
 At certain points in the narrative, players are presented with multiple choice dialogue options, with the choices made in the game influencing the response of the characters.
 The game is designed so that later responses made by characters will reference previous decisions, for instance: players are asked what choice they made when asked what subject they were studying for earlier in the game.
-Players have three choices for decision points made throughout the game, with most choices reflecting telling the truth, a lie, or a half-truth.
+Players have three choices for decision points made throughout the game, with most choices being the truth, a lie, or a half-truth.

 Plot

 Narrating from a cafe in the present day, Nicky Case, the game's creator, introduces the game to players, stating that it recounts a set of interactions between Case's parents and ex-boyfriend Jack in 2010.
 Throughout the game, Case states the narrative includes the truth, half-truths, and lies based on the choices made in the story.
 They also mention that the names and appearance of people in their life as characters in the game have been altered.

 In 2010, Case and Jack exchange text messages in bed, and Jack urges them to come out to their parents that night.
 At dinner, Case's mother discusses spending time with Jack as their "study partner".
 She states she is wary of Jack's influence on Case, suspecting Jack is gay and will "recruit" Case into becoming gay, and has arranged to set Case up with a female home tutor, Claire.
-She reveals that she is aware Case and Jack spend time watching movies instead of studying as she has read Case's text messages.
+She reveals that she is aware Case and Jack spend time watching movies instead of studying, as she has read Case's text messages.
 The conversation spirals out of control as Case's mother confronts Case about their sexuality.
-If players reveal they are bisexual, she urges him to keep it a secret from Case's father.
+If the player reveals that Case is bisexual, she urges him to keep it a secret from Case's father.
 Upon his arrival, Case's father asks about their day and asks him whether they want to study with Claire or not.
-If players disagree and confronts their father, he punches Case in the face.
+If the player disagrees and confronts their father, he punches Case in the face.
 That night, Case and Jack text about the outcomes of the choices made that day and the future of their relationship.